 Can Diabetics Eat Rice?

-Yes, a diabetic can enjoy rice but the type of rice is really important.
+Yes, a diabetic can enjoy rice, but the type of rice is really important.
 The best choice for diabetics is brown rice, which has been linked to lower blood sugar levels as well as improved insulin sensitivity in people with diabetes.
+It is advisable to consult a healthcare professional before making any dietary changes, especially for individuals with specific health conditions like diabetes.

-However, white rice can be eaten too but only occasionally because it's not good for you if you eat it every day due to its high-glycemic-index (GI) and low fiber content.
+However, white rice, which is a refined grain, can be eaten too but only occasionally because it’s not good for you if you eat it every day due to its high-glycemic-index (GI) and low fiber content.

-Before buying any kind of rice it's important to read the nutrition label to see the number of carbohydrates, sugars, and fiber contained in one serving size (usually ½ cup or 100 grams).
+Before buying any kind of rice, it’s essential to read the nutrition label to see the number of carbohydrates, sugars, and fiber contained in one serving size (usually ½ cup or 100 grams).

 What Rice Doesn’t Raise Blood Sugar Levels?